 Vinyl floors with the industry's FloorScore certification (pictured below) emit relatively low levels of volatile organic compounds—substances linked to health problems and pollution.
 For wood flooring, certification by the Forest Stewardship Council and the Sustainable Forestry Initiative offers some assurance that your flooring comes from responsibly managed forests—a plus for the planet.
-Check packaging for product and manufacturer certification.
+Check the packaging for product and manufacturer certification.

 Ways to Save

-Check prices with overstock discounters: They buy directly from manufacturers, and often sell flooring below list price.
+Check prices with overstock discounters: They buy directly from manufacturers and often sell flooring below list price.